INFO-4602-5602/project-3-mozilla-project3-team5/Submission/README.md

   * Information about interaction
     * Graph 1
+    You can interact with each bar on the visualization.
+You can use mouse to put on the bars and it will shows the x and y values.
+At the same time the color will change to green from red.

     * Scatter plot for 'India - price'
     When your mouse on each point on the graph, you will be able to see more Information about this point you on, including: price level, quantity and country